-- Perception and production of spoken, written, gestural/signed, and tactile languages at the phonetic, morphological, syntactic, and semantic levels
+- Perception and production of spoken, written, gestural/signed, and tactile languages at the phonetic, morphological, syntactic, pragmatic and semantic levels.

-- Aphasia, specific language impairment, and other language and communication disorders: their nature, origins, developmental course, assessment, prevention, treatment, and remediation.
+- Aphasia, developmental language disorder, and other language and communication disorders: their nature, origins, developmental course, assessment, prevention, treatment, and remediation.

 - Perceptual and cognitive processes underlying reading and writing abilities and disorders such as dyslexia and dysgraphia; interventions for reading and writing disorders.

-- Neurobiological and genetic foundations underlying language and communication abilities; including speech, reading, and writing
+- Neurobiological foundations underlying language and communication abilities; including speech, reading, and writing.

 - Relations between language and thought; social roles and norms on use of language and other forms of communication; social-cultural influences of assessment and interventions for language and communication disorders.